Diffusion (acoustics): Quadratic-residue diffusors

-MLS based diffusors are superior to geometrical diffusors in many respects; they have limited bandwidth.
+MLS-based diffusors are superior to geometrical diffusors in many respects but have limited bandwidth.
 The new goal was to find a new surface geometry that would combine the excellent diffusion characteristics of MLS designs with wider bandwidth.
-A new design was discovered, called a quadratic residue diffusor.
-Today the quadratic residue diffusor or Schroeder diffusor is still widely used.
-Quadratic-Residue Diffusors can be designed to diffuse sound in either one or two directions.
+A new design was discovered, called a quadratic-residue diffusor.
+Today the quadratic residue diffusor, or Schroeder diffusor, is still widely used.
+Quadratic-residue diffusors can be designed to diffuse sound in either one or two directions.

 Primitive-root diffusors

 Primitive-root diffusors are based on a number theoretic sequence based on primitive roots.
 Although they produce a notch in the scattering response, in reality the notch is over too narrow a bandwidth to be useful.
-In terms of performance, they are very similar to Quadratic-Residue Diffusors.
+In terms of performance, they are very similar to quadratic-residue diffusors.

 Optimized diffusors

 By using numerical optimisation, it is possible to increase the number of theoretical designs, especially for diffusors with a small number of wells per period.
 But the big advantage of optimisation is that arbitrary shapes can be used which can blend better with architectural forms.